jonzia/LSTM_Network/README.md

 ![Example NetworkAnalysis.m Output](https://raw.githubusercontent.com/jonzia/LSTM_Network/master/Media/ExamplePredictionAnalysis.png)

 ### Update Log
-_v1.3.2_: Improved user interface and ability to handle a variable number of output classes as one-hot vectors.
+_v1.3.3_: Added ability to save optimal model state as checkpoint.
+Included *network.py* so that network architecture is preserved across all python files.
+Bug fixes and improvements.

-_v1.3.1_: Introduced balanced minibatch input pipeline.
+_v1.3.1_ - _v1.3.2_: Improved user interface and ability to handle a variable number of output classes as one-hot vectors.
+Introduced balanced minibatch input pipeline.
 Bug fixes and improvements.

 _v1.2.1_ - _v1.2.4_: Improved exception handling and added ability to load partially-trained networks to resume training.
 Added classification learning capability for trained network outputs and ability to conditionally call optimizer when running the session to mitigate class imbalance.
 Added capability for >2 target categories (vs. binary classification) and rolling window step interval for decreasing training time overfitting likelihood.
 Updated test bench to output predictions and targets to .txt file for Matlab analysis.
 Added Matlab program for analysis of the trained LSTM network.